 The main indicator of IVF success is embryo quality.
 However, even with a healthy, euploid (chromosomally normal) embryo, a pregnancy is not guaranteed, as additional concerns can affect the outcome.
 These include endometrial receptivity, immunological and overall health, as well as any anatomical anomalies such as post-infectious tubal damage.
 GYNEM fertility clinic has therefore established a set of diagnostic parameters, in order to fully assess and investigate whether the use of an egg donor should be considered.
 The parameters tested for and used are; patient age, AMH (Anti Mullerian Hormone) and FSH (Follicle Stimulating Hormone) levels and/or antral follicle count (measuring of ovarian reserve).
 If a woman’s test results show two or more of these issues, then the clinic would advise the use of IVF with donated eggs.

-When analysing data, from GYNEM clinic, the use of an egg donor does appear to reverse the effects of age-related infertility, meaning that even if a woman has a low ovarian reserve, she still has the capacity to carry a child, to term, when oocytes from a younger, or healthier donor are used.
+Data from the GYNEM clinic suggests that the use of an egg donor does appear to reverse the effects of age-related infertility, meaning that even if a woman has a low ovarian reserve, she still has the capacity to carry a child, to term, when oocytes from a younger, or healthier donor are used.

 The first case study shows a 42-year-old mother of one, naturally conceived, child with a regular menstrual cycle and no relevant medical history as to why IVF was needed to conceive a second child.
 Her husband was 45 years old, at the time of treatment, with no fertility issues.
 The couple underwent two cycles of IVF, using the female’s own eggs, but unfortunately no oocytes fertilised during their first treatment.
 The second cycle resulted in one eight-cell (cleaver stage) embryo being transferred.
 The embryo did not implant.
 Secondary infertility, due to maternal age, was diagnosed and egg donation was recommended.
 On their first cycle, with donated oocytes, pregnancy was confirmed and resulted in a live birth.